 People are often surprised at how much of my total investments are in Exchange Traded Funds (ETFs).
 The assumption is that because I am an active long-term investor and short-term derivative and ETF trader I likely have few if any ETFs outside of a tax-free account.

 But this is not the case.
-Just over 50% of my investments in ETFs and I am increasing this to around 60% over the next couple of years.
+Just over 50% of my investments are in ETFs and I am increasing this to around 60% over the next couple of years.

 I consider 50% of a portfolio in ETFs to be the absolute minimum.
 The reasoning is simple.
-The biggest risk to my portfolio is not some rating agency or a foot in mouth politician – it is me.
+The biggest risk to my portfolio is not some rating agency or a foot-in-mouth politician – it is me.

-Benjamin Graham, author of The Intelligent Investor, summed it up best when he said “the investor’s chief problem and even his worst enemy is likely to be himself”.
+Benjamin Graham, author of The Intelligent Investor, summed it up best when he said, “The investor’s chief problem and even his worst enemy is likely to be himself”.

-By putting 50% of my portfolio into general market ETFs I remove myself from the process ensuring that at least half my portfolio will generate market returns that will, over time, beat inflation and create wealth.
+By putting 50% of my portfolio into general market ETFs, I remove myself from the process ensuring that at least half my portfolio will generate market returns that will, over time, beat inflation and create wealth.

-For a newbie to the stock market 100% should go into ETFs with the first R33k every year going straight into a tax-free account.
+For a newbie to the stock market 100% should go into ETFs with the first R36k every year going straight into a tax-free account.
 In fact, most South Africans should stick with 100% in ETFs and create wealth over time.

 If you decide to only invest in ETFs, that’s perfectly fine and likely you’ll be richer for that decision as you’ll never own a dog of a share that’ll cost you money.

-The bottom line is that ETFs should form the core of every portfolio with a minimum of 50% regardless of the investors knowledge and experience.
+The bottom line is that ETFs should form the core of every portfolio with a minimum of 50% regardless of the investor’s knowledge and experience.